Andrew Bertuleit - Australian Photographer

 Instead of shooting for other people and constantly having to look for new jobs, I’ll shoot what I want, how I want, and see if anyone wants to buy a print.
 The benefits, I think, are many.
 I can sell the same image more than once (unlike all the other jobs), I don’t have to rely on other people to give me work, I don’t have to chase people for payment and I have complete artistic freedom.

 So I apply for a stall at the Queen Victoria Market and spend my days and nights shooting all around Melbourne and everywhere else I can get to.
 I get accepted and open the world’s worst photography market stall because I have no idea what I’m doing.
 I figure out what I’m doing and the stall gets better.
-I buy the biggest printer I can afford and go without a couch or TV, because there’s no room in my tiny new apartment (I said it too many times and now I'm on my own).
+I buy the biggest printer I can afford and go without a couch or TV, because there’s no room in my tiny new apartment (I said the magic phrase too many times and now I'm on my own).

 I save some money and spend winters away from the market, driving around the country and shooting anything that looks interesting.
 I do this year after year, driving as many as 40,000 kms a trip.
 I eat more service station meat pies than is good for anyone.
 Eventually I tire of living in my car for months at a time and I ask myself, “What’s next?”.